COMMON NAME: Scale

 NATURAL CONTROL: Twicestabbed, lindorus, and vedalia lady beetles; parasitic aphids; parasitic wasps.
 Healthy plants.

-Organic control: Horticultural oil year round has been the recommendation in the past.
+ORGANIC CONTROL: Horticultural oil year round has been the recommendation in the past.
 A better plan is to spray with plant oil products in the growing season.
-A mixture of BioWash and 2 oz of orange oil per gallon of water has shown great results.
+A natural organic disease control product or 2 oz of orange oil per gallon of water has shown great results.
 Adding a cup of natural diatomaceous earth per gallon of water will also help.

 INSIGHT: Mealybugs are closely related to scale and controlled with the same methods.
 San Jose scale, a tiny species of scale related to the fruit tree pest, is used to make shellac.
 Scale insects only attach stressed and unhealthy plants.
 Make sure the plants are not being over-watered or under-watered first.
 Then apply the Sick Tree Treatment to the root zone of the plants.

 Female scale insects lay their eggs under their bodies or scale covers.
 When they first hatch, young scales have legs and are quite active.
 At this stage, they are called crawlers.
 Crawlers disperse, locate new feeding sites, and then transform into immobile adults.
 Scale hits plants that are in stress.
 The high-nitrogen fertilizers are the primary culprits.
 Being planted too low is the next most common with too wet or too dry coming in third.
 The scale insects can be killed with horticultural oil, neem and plant oil products.
 However, the pests will be back if the cause of the plant stress is not eliminated.